Cheater121/rbacx/docs/custom_policy_source.md

 import random
 from typing import Any, Dict, Optional

-import httpx  # pip install httpx
+import httpx  # pip install https

+from rbacx.core.ports import PolicySource

-class AsyncHTTPPolicySource:
+class AsyncHTTPPolicySource(PolicySource):
     """
     Async PolicySource that fetches a JSON policy from an HTTP endpoint.